Team-Tritan/.github/profile/README.md

 ## Feedback

-If you have any feedback, please reach out to us at netops@tritan.dev.
+If you have any feedback, please reach out to us at noc@tritan.gg.

 ## Links